Purchasing and accounts payable

 For example, total amount is $20: 20 / 1.1 = 18.18, therefore $18.18 is the value to enter into the system.

-What should I do for approval of Requisitions which exceed the Level 3 Financial Delegation?
+What should I do for approval of Requisitions which exceed $150,000?

 When approving purchases that are outside of your delegation you will need to manually direct the requisition to an appropriate ad-hoc approver.

-At a system level, it will not physically stop you doing the approval because it is above $10K or is a fixed asset, and as such, as a Level 3 approver you are required to make a conscious choice to re-route it to the relevant approver.
-Instructions for including ad-hoc approvers are available in the eProcurement Training Guide.
+At a system level, it will not physically stop you doing the approval when it is above $150K or is a fixed asset, and as such, either the requester or the Level 3 approver will need to re-route it to the relevant approver.
+Instructions for including ad-hoc approvers are available from the eProcurement Training SharePoint site.

 What should I do if I can't find the required vendor in the system?